 ii.
 An alternative requirement to the Science TEAS score is if the student has achieved a "B" or better in college Anatomy and Physiology I and Anatomy and Physiology II.

-Eligible states for enrollment: Alabama, Illinois*, Indiana, Iowa, Kentucky, Michigan, North Carolina, Ohio, and South Carolina.
+Eligible states for enrollment: Alabama, Illinois*, Indiana, Iowa, Kansas, Kentucky, Michigan, Missouri, Nebraska, North Carolina, Ohio, Oklahoma, South Carolina and South Dakota.

 *Chicago and areas south of Chicago only.

 Find your career path in nursing

 Earning a Bachelor of Science in Nursing both prepares you to become an RN and potentially advance to a variety of unique future career opportunities, including advanced roles both on the clinical and administrative sides of the nursing profession:

 - RN specializations.
 RNs who hold a bachelor’s degree can better compete for jobs or pursue certifications in specialty areas such as pediatrics, oncology, neonatal/NICU, med/surgical, and much more.

 - MSN pathways.
 Explore MSN nurse practitioner, nursing education or leadership and administration concentrations to earn a master’s degree and become an Advanced Practice Registered Nurse (APRN).
 You can earn dual credit towards an MSN as part of our online BSN program!

 According to the Bureau of Labor Statistics, employment of registered nurses is expected to rise 9% from 2020-2030, higher than the expected average across all U.S. occupations.*

 Now is an excellent time to pursue a degree qualifying you for jobs in a growing field with numerous opportunities for career advancement.